Xperidia/Super-Cooking-Panic/README.md

 # Super Cooking Panic (Garry's Mod Gamemode)

-A team based gamemode where you collect ingredients and put them in the cooking pot in order to get points...
+A team based gamemode where you collect ingredients and put them in the cooking pot in order to get points.

+**Please note that this gamemode is in development!
+Expect missing features!**

+This gamemode was made during the [GmodStore Gamemode Competition 2020](https://www.gmodstore.com/community/threads/7507).

 # Credits
 * Artworks: